pavel-macovschi/radio-beautifier/README.md

     const radioBeautifier = CheckboxBeautifier.create();

-    // Returns all possible radio options.
+    // Returns all possible options that can be modified. radioBeautifier.getOptions();
-    radioBeautifier.getOptions();

 </script>